idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

    }

-Now, that's not too shabby.
+Now, that's not too shabby for something automatically generated.

 We have a portability issue as Fedora has defined the API with ``__pid_t`` but if we *query-replaced* the double-underscore we're in